 Extension of the Period of Stay

-If you wish to extend your stay in Japan beyond the authorised period, then you will have to file for an extension of stay with a regional immigration service bureau at the time entry into Japan.
+If you wish to extend your stay in Japan beyond the authorised period, then you will have to file for an extension of stay with a regional immigration service bureau at the time of entry into Japan.
 Any delay can lead to serious expulsion from the school and the loss of any scholarships, penalties or deportation.

 Bringing a Dependent to Japan

 Under the “dependent” status of residence, the dependent spouses and children of international students can reside in Japan.
-However, it is recommended that international students should bring their dependents after they are themselves familiar with the country and are economically stable.
+However, it is recommended that international students should bring their dependents after they are familiar with the country and are economically stable.